hunter-teacher-cert/syllabi-summer-2021/currdev.md

 > "In Compliance With The Ada And With Section 504 Of The Rehabilitation
 > Act, Hunter College Is Committed To Ensuring Educational Access And
 > Accommodations For All Its Registered Students.
-Hunter College'S
+Hunter College's
 > Students With Disabilities And Medical Conditions Are Encouraged To
-> Register With The Office Of Accessability For Assistance And
+> Register With The Office Of Accessibility For Assistance And
 > Accommodation.
 For Information And Appointment Contact The Office Of
-> Accessability Located In Room E1214 Or Call (212) 772-4857 /Or Tty
+> Accessibility Located In Room E1214 Or Call (212) 772-4857 /Or Tty
 > (212) 650-3230."

 ## Hunter Policy On Sexual Misconduct**